 Exceed Australia's average labour productivity growth rate through to 2020

-The most recent data (2014-15) shows South Australia’s labour productivity growth rate at 0.6 of a percentage point below the Australian average since 2002-03 (the baseline year).
+The most recent data (2016-17) shows South Australia’s labour productivity growth rate at 3.6 percentage points below the Australian average since 2002-03 (the baseline year).

 “Labour productivity” is defined as the ratio of the value of output to worker hours.
 It is calculated by dividing Gross State Product (for South Australia) or Gross Domestic Product (for Australia) by actual hours worked (seasonally adjusted).